 In late 2019, the Disciplined Agile (DA) Consortium became part of the Project Management Institute, along with FLEX, the innovative agile method for value stream mapping across complex business processes.
 Acquiring Disciplined Agile Consortium’s team and FLEX brought widely respected adaptive framework experts, authors and agile evangelists into PMI leadership.
 Scott Ambler, Mark Lines, Alan Shalloway and other DA leaders are now PMI agile experts who lead adaptive project management and training standards development for global PMI community members.

-The Agile Manifesto was published in 2001 by a small group of IT experts seeking to bring best practices like Lean process, Kanban, and quality improvement from advanced industrial manufacturing into software development for use by 21st century digital technology project teams.
-Two decades after that famous group of 17 visionaries produced and agreed upon 4 agile values and 12 agile principles, one signer, Martin Fowler, wryly observed that an expanding “Agile Industrial Complex” has rapidly grown from that first effort to align similar iterative, adaptive IT process frameworks under a common umbrella term “agile”.
+The Agile Manifesto was published in 2001 by an innovative group of IT experts seeking to bring best practices like Lean process, Kanban, and quality improvement from 20th century advanced industrial manufacturing into software development for use by 21st century digital technology project teams.
+Those 17 visionaries met for a few days in Utah, created 4 values and 12 principles commonly shared by their ‘lightweight’ and ‘flexible’ development processes, and agreed the name ‘agile’ (proposed by the late Mike Beedle) was the best title to unify their efforts.
+Manifesto signer Martin Fowler observed in 2018 that an ever expanding “Agile Industrial Complex” has continuously grown from their initiative to align similar iterative, adaptive IT process frameworks under a common umbrella.

-Today, 42 global training entities offer 270 certifications in some form of “agile” product development, including PMI-ACP!
-Created by PMI in 2011, Agile Certified Practitioner is as professionally rigorous as PMP, and quickly became the fastest growing PMI certification.
+Today, 42 global training organizations offer 270 certifications in some form of ‘agile’ product development, including PMI-ACP!
+Created by PMI in 2011, Agile Certified Practitioner is as professionally rigorous as PMP, and quickly became the fastest growing certification offered by PMI.
 Unfortunately, outside PMI there is a very large agile community where ACP remains little known.
-PMI-ACP is not given the wide prestige it deserves for high level agile professional knowledge skills that far exceed the training provided in 260 other agile “certifications” whose requirements are much easier to complete!
+PMI-ACP is often not given the wide prestige it deserves for high level agile professional knowledge skills that far exceed the training provided in 260 other agile “certifications” whose requirements are much easier to complete!
 Among dozens of agile approaches, “Scrum” is now most popular by far.
 The Scrum Master, whose role is team lead or quarterback in the scrum framework, is similar to (but not same as) an agile project manager.

 Disciplined Agile Delivery (DAD) was started inside IBM Corporation 15 years ago as the first agile process framework tailored so that many IBM development teams could work together using agile at scale in a large enterprise.
-After 2013, the DA Consortium took DAD quickly across the world as a leading innovative approach for how agile ways of working can be successfully implemented by any large corporation, medium enterprise, or small project team in all industry sectors who wish to optimize their business agility.
-DA has become a leading approach to scaling agile across an organization, but less known than the popular Scaled Agile Framework (SAFe).
+After 2013, the DA Consortium founders took DAD quickly across the world as a leading innovative approach for how agile ways of working can be successfully implemented by any large corporation, medium enterprise, or small project team in all industry sectors who wish to deliver products quickly, and optimize their business agility.
+DA has become a leading approach to scaling agile across organizations, but less known than the popular Scaled Agile Framework (SAFe).

 The word “disciplined” was added early in IBM’s agile implementation to allay a common incorrect concern by corporate executives that agile delivery permits teams too much self-organization and structural freedom on decision making to successfully produce quality products in a large organization.
 Also, DAD lifecycles schedule agile iterations within 3 project phases that are very familiar to traditional PMOs (Inception, Construction, Transition).